Mativvu/SquareSolver/README.md

-# Solver of quadratic equations(overpowered version)
+# Solver of quadratic equations (overpowered version)

 ## Project describtion

-A C/C++ project for solving quadratic equations including other features such as file input and output, unit testing, colored output and using command-line flags.
+A C/C++ project for solving quadratic equations including other features such as file input and output, unit testing, colored output and processing command-line flags.

 ## Table of contents.